-Overview of the AdEasy[TM] System
+Overview of the AdEasy[TM] XL System

 A schematic overview of the production of recombinant adenovirus is shown in Figure 1.
-In the AdEasy system, the DNA of interest is cloned into (pShuttle-CMV, four shuttle vectors any of the pShuttle, pShuttle-IRES-hrGFP-1 (Catalog #240081) or pShuttle-IRES-hrGFP-2 (Catalog #240082).
-Once constructed, the shuttle vector is linearized with Pme I and cotransformed into BJ5183 together with pAdEasy-1, the supercoiled viral DNA plasmid.
+In the AdEasy XL system, the DNA of interest is cloned into one of the four shuttle vectors: pShuttle-CMV (provided), pShuttle (provided), pShuttle-IRES-hrGFP-1 (available separately, Catalog #240081) or pShuttle-IRES-hrGFP-2 (available separately, Catalog #240082).
+Once constructed, the shuttle vector is linearized with Pme I and transformed into BJ5183-AD-1 competent cells.
 Transformants are selected for kanamycin resistance, and recombinants are subsequently identified by restriction digestion.
 Once a recombinant is identified, it is produced in bulk using the recombination-deficient XL10-Gold strain.
-Purified recombinant Ad plasmid DNA is digested with Pac I to expose its inverted terminal repeats (ITR), and then used to transfect AD-293 (or HEK293) cells where deleted viral assembly genes are complemented in vivo.
+Purified recombinant Ad plasmid DNA is digested with Pac I to expose its inverted terminal repeats (ITRs), and is then used to transfect AD-293 cells where deleted viral assembly genes are complemented in vivo.